humnazee/tic-tac-toe/README.md

 It is a classic 2-player game where players take turns marking the spaces with their chosen symbol (either X or O) on a 3x3 grid.
 The first player to get three in a row, column, or diagonal wins the game.
 If all the spaces are filled and no one has won, the game ends in a draw.

 ## :page_facing_up: About
 Tic Tac Toe is a fun and engaging game that can be enjoyed by people of all ages and skill levels.
-Whether playing for fun or for the challenge, the game never fails to entertain
+Whether playing for fun or for the challenge, the game never fails to entertain. the link to play game is https://humnazee.github.io/tic-tac-toe/

 ## :pencil2: Planning & Problem Solving
 Understand the rules and objectives of the game.